RESPONSE TO MOTION FOR JUDGMENT ON THE PLEADINGS

-Finally, and most incredibly, the date proposed by the undersigned in the aforementioned emails to meet telephonically was September 29th.
-Defendant’s instant Motion was filed October 1st.
+Finally, and most incredibly, the date proposed by the undersigned in the emails, as mentioned earlier, to meet telephonically was September 29.
+Defendant’s instant Motion was filed on October 1.
 The undersigned twice asked to meet telephonically prior to the date Defendant filed the instant Motion and said requests were literally ignored and then ultimately totally denied by Defendant.
 Thus, Defendant’s claim on page 7 of its Motion that “Defendant’s counsel attempted, in good faith, to schedule a telephone conference with Plaintiff’s counsel” is intentionally misleading.
-Regardless of whether such a conference was required by the local rules, Defendant’s misrepresentation that it attempted in good faith to schedule a telephone conference before filing its Motion on October 1st is extremely misleading because the undersigned made multiple attempts to schedule a telephone conference with Defendant’s counsel prior to the date it filed its Motion.
+Regardless of whether such a conference as required by the local rules, Defendant’s misrepresentation that it attempted in good faith to schedule a telephone conference before filing its Motion on October 1 is extremely misleading because the undersigned made multiple attempts to schedule a telephone conference with Defendant’s counsel before the date it filed its Motion.

 The Eleventh Circuit has “long expressed a strong policy of determining cases on their merits when reasonably possible.”
 Perez v.
 Wells Fargo NA, 774 F. 3d 1329 (11th Cir.
 2014).
-However, to the extent Plaintiff needs to plead additional facts she respectfully requests the opportunity to first amend her complaint rather than the entry of an actual judgment against her.
-Finally, Defendant’s counsel twice refused a telephone conference with the undersigned prior to the time it filed its Motion and ultimately completely refused to speak by phone – contrary to its allegation that a good faith attempt to confer by phone was made by Defendant prior to filing its Motion.
+However, to the extent Plaintiff needs to plead additional facts, she respectfully requests the opportunity first to amend her Complaint rather than the entry of an actual judgment against her.
+Finally, Defendant’s counsel twice refused a telephone conference with the undersigned before the time it filed its Motion and ultimately completely refused to speak by phone – contrary to its allegation that a good faith attempt to confer by telephone was made by Defendant before filing its Motion.
 Accordingly, Defendant’s Motion should be denied with all other relief deemed necessary and proper by the Court.

-- In order to prove prejudice by an FMLA violation, the plaintiff may demonstrate harm remediable by either damages or equitable relief, as provided by the FMLA.
+- To prove prejudice by an FMLA violation, the Plaintiff may demonstrate harm remediable by either damages or equitable relief, as provided by the FMLA.
 Evans v.
 Books-A-Million, 762 F.3d 1288, 1296 (11th Cir.
 2014).
-Plaintiff was not only fired by Mr. Mama, and thus clearly damaged, but she also pled equitable relief in their Wherefore clause of her Complaint. ↑
+Plaintiff was not only fired by Mr. Mama and thus clearly damaged, but she also pled equitable relief in their Wherefore clause of her Complaint. ↑